Updated 30 June 2026

 The Stripe Developer Coefficient

-In 2018, Stripe surveyed over 10,000 developers and C-level executives across five countries.
-The key finding: engineers spend an average of 17.3 hours per week on maintenance and technical debt rather than new development.
-That is 33% of a 52.4-hour average work week, or roughly a third of total engineering capacity.
+In 2018, Stripe surveyed more than 1,000 developers and more than 1,000 C-level executives across five countries.
+The key finding: engineers spend an average of 17.3 hours per week on maintenance and bad code rather than new development, which is 42% of the 41.1-hour average work week the report measured.
+Of those 17.3 hours, about 13.5 go to technical debt specifically, roughly a third of total engineering capacity.

 To put this in dollar terms, consider what 33% of your engineering budget buys you: